benmvp/slides/2017/reactconf/react-esnext.md

 - Here's more of our code, annotated a bit
 - Adding `id` property to `comment` to create `newComment` (except we're mutating)
 - Then appending `newComment` to `comments` via `concat` to maintain immutability
+- This is a common pattern in React to never mutate objects or arrays

 /////